polca/premise/docs/reference/coverage.rst

 ======================================

-Three questions must be answered separately: can the IAM represent a process, does your scenario file report it, and can Premise consume those variables?
+Three questions must be answered separately: can the IAM represent a process, does your scenario file report it, and can Premise use those variables?
 Model descriptions answer the first question only.

 Configured sector mappings
 ----------------------------

 The table below is generated from non-empty model aliases in the sector mapping files.
-It is a mapping inventory, not a successful-build matrix.
+It lists configured mappings; it does not show which database builds have passed.
 Aliases may cover only part of a sector.
 Missing aliases do not rule out fallbacks, derived quantities or externally supplied data.